-The GAA and Shire of Melton will jointly monitor the implementation of the Toolern Precinct Structure Plan and the Toolern Native Vegetation Precinct Plan.
-Their effectiveness will be evaluated regularly; at least every five years and their content may be revised and updated following
+The VPA and Melton City Council will jointly monitor the implementation of the Toolern Precinct Structure Plan and the Toolern Native Vegetation Precinct Plan.
+Their effectiveness will be evaluated regularly; at least every five years and their content may be revised and updated following review.